 John Dominic Sanchez Diez

-John is a first-year M.S. student in the Department of Computational Media program at the University of California, Santa Cruz.
+John is a second-year M.S. student in the Department of Computational Media.
 He received his B.S. in Social Psychology with a minor in Mathematics with Honors at the University of California, San Diego.
-His research interests are focused on using intersections between the fields of social sciences, engineering, and the Arts/Humanities to answer questions about gaming and the communities created by it.
-His primary research goals are to develop a better understanding of Social Communities and interactions within Twitch Live Streaming and online forums, helping improve the efficacy of educational games, and exploring the research connections of RPG Tabletop Games.
-Currently, he is working on developing a tech literacy program for children, and collaborating with a peer on developing a new RPG system.
+His research interests are focused on using intersections between the fields of social sciences, engineering, and the Arts/Humanities to answer questions about gaming, technology, and the communities created by it.
+His primary research goals are to bring together interdisciplinary groups to solve social problems regarding tech literacy ranging from understanding internet cookies to parsing out fake news and misinformation.
+Currently, he is working on CookieMania an interactive serious game designed to teach high school/college students about internet cookies and its social implications as well as conducting experiments on how people fall for fake news online.
 John’s past research work in undergrad has been in moral development, learning through online media, conformity online, and gamer aggression.
-John’s hobbies involve playing clarinet, singing, tabletop games, D&D, competitive video games, RPG games, and sleeping.
+John’s hobbies involve playing clarinet, singing, tabletop games, D&D, competitive video games, RPG games, and most importantly sleeping.

 Marjorie Ann Cuerdo

 Marjorie earned her M.S.
 Human-Computer Interaction from DePaul University and B.A. in Digital Media Studies with a Computer Science minor from University of Rochester.
-Always valuing interdisciplinary work, she’s interested in player motivation and (embodied) experience, games user research, XR, and social-emotional learning.
-She’s currently studying how in-game death and rebirth components affect aspects of PX, such as enjoyment and engagement.
+Always valuing interdisciplinary work, she’s interested in HCI, player experience, games user research, extended reality (VR/AR/MR), and social-emotional learning.
+She’s currently studying how in-game death and rebirth elements affect aspects of PX, such as enjoyment and engagement.
 In her spare time, Marjorie hunts for game achievements, watches the NBA, and edits her Spotify playlists.
 She proudly grew up in the Northern Mariana Islands.

 Yulin is a grad student of the Serious Games program at the University of California, Santa Cruz.
 She joined the ALT Games Lab in 2019.
 She received her B.S. in Architecture from Xiamen University in China and worked as an architect before she came to UCSC.
 She has a passion for user experience design as well as illustration.
 Currently, she is working on a surgical training game project in collaboration with Stanford School of Medicine.
 She is the UX/UI designer and environment artist in the team.